whisilver/Send2Flomo-Alfred-workflow/README.md

 # Send2Flomo-Alfred-workflow
-Alfred: select text in MacOS and send to flomo, or type in text
+Flomo+Alfred: select text or type in and then, send to flomo

 —————————————————